m576f167/DataMining/README.md

 Note that I generate multiple discretized files in the case of inconsistent dataset.
 This is because when we generate lower approximation or upper approximation dataset corresponding to a concept, we replace the other values other than current concept with "SPECIAL_DECISION".
 This results in different values of decision column in different datasets (lower approximation or upper approximation corresponding to a concept).
 This may affect the level of consistency calculation when performing the dominant attribute algorithm.
 Thus, I always run dominant attribute algorithm per different dataset (lower and upper approximation corresponding to each concept) and output the resulting discretized datasets.
+Also note that I use the original decision values when writing these discretized datasets instead of replacing them with certain decision values or possible decision values